 Roman Dor (born Alexey Pishchulin; May 20, 1989) is a Russian journalist, photographer and traveler.
 He's been working as a reporter in regional and federal media outlets since 2012 after he graduated from Kursk State University.
-The author's name is known to the readers of such newspapers as Moskovskij Komsomolets Chernozemie, ("Moscow Komsomolets Central Chernozem Region"), Vechernyaya Moskva (“Evening Moscow”), Mir Novostei ("World of News"), Drug dlya Druga ("For Each Other"), Noviy Vtornik ("New Tuesday") and Russian Tourism information portal.
+The author's name is known to the readers of such newspapers as Moskovskij Komsomolets Chernozemie, ("Moscow Komsomolets Central Chernozem Region"), Vechernyaya Moskva (“Evening Moscow”), Mir Novostei ("World of News"), Drug dlya Druga ("For Each Other"), Noviy Vtornik ("New Tuesday"), Russian Tourism Information Portal and Kursk Regional News Agency.
 He has been acknowledged with many awards for his stories about everyday people and trip reports and expedition accounts.
 To this day, Roman has covered 51,612 kilometers hitchhiking.
 He has travelled to 25 countries.

 A short story about how nice it is sometimes to escape from the matrix, as well as about how the notes "Walking in Central Asia" appeared and what preceded them.

 Journalists from Kursk, Orel and Belgorod regions came to Elektrostal to see how the fuel for nuclear power plants is produced.